disconnect3d/reverse-me-python/README.md

 Clone the repo, go to `src` and fire `./build_and_launch.sh`.
 This will build a docker image that will run nsjail and expose it on 31337 port.

 NOTE: This requires `docker` to be installed and uses an unofficial docker image `disconnect3d/nsjail`.
-Yeah, this is my image.
+Yeah, this is my image and has been built by `docker build -t disconnect3d/nsjail .` fired in the `nsjail` repo.

 ## Configuration and writeups